Equipment (Public Safety) Act 1994

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-If the reviewable decision is a decision to forfeit a seized thing or document you must apply to VCAT within 28 days after the day on which the reviewable decision first came to your notice.
+If the reviewable decision is a decision to forfeit a seized thing or document you must apply to VCAT within 28 days from the date the reviewable decision first came to your notice.

-In the case of any other decision you must apply to VCAT:
+In the case of any other decision you must apply to VCAT within 14 days of the later of these events:

-- within 14 days after the day on which the decision first came to your notice, or
+- the day on which the decision first came to your notice

-- if the Authority is required to give a statement of reasons under the Victorian Civil and Administrative Tribunal Act, within 14 days after the day on which you are given a statement of reasons.
+- if the Authority is required to give a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the date you are given a statement of reasons.

 What can VCAT order?